 I had never studied Spanish before.
-My parents made me learn German in my primary school and I chose French later on, so pretty much the only Spanish phrases I knew were: “Hola, como estas?” and “Gracias”.
-After graduating from my university, I got an internship in Mendoza, Argentina.
-The internship I got was supposed to be at an English speaking wine magazine, but once I arrived it turned out that I was supposed to speak Spanish.
+My parents made me learn German in my primary school and I chose French later on, so pretty much the only Spanish phrases I knew were: “Hola! ¿Cómo estás?” and “Gracias”.
+After graduating from university, I got an internship in Mendoza, Argentina.
+The internship I got was supposed to be at an English-speaking wine magazine, but once I arrived it turned out that I was supposed to speak Spanish.
 Oops.

 Mendoza is quite a touristy place, where travelers come to see wineries, do whitewater rafting and hike in the mountains.
 Hostel owners and tour guides obviously speak English.
-But since I got there for work, I was living with a host family and hang out in local areas where apart from tourists no one spoke ANY English.
+But, as I got there for work I was living with a host family in local parts of town where no one spoke ANY English.

 My host family didn’t even know simple English words.
 I was terrified.
 Every time I wanted to ask them for anything I had to go to my room, compose the sentence with a dictionary, and come back to recite what I had learned.

 I had to come up with a backup plan.
 The company agreed to send me to a Spanish course at the local language school for 3 weeks, and come back to work for them afterward.
 It seemed impossible at first.

 Because the Spanish course was only 3 weeks, I had to make the most of it.
 Luckily for me, there were no other beginners, so my classes had to be individual ones.
 However, even with a private tutor, nothing is guaranteed.
 If I waited for my teacher to tell me what to do, I’d have finished the course knowing basic grammar and not much vocabulary.

 Before I even started the course, I equipped myself with some Spanish coursebooks.
 I’ve learned the basics myself, not to waste time in class.
 If I can learn some things myself, why would I pay for someone else to tell me the same thing?